 How do international students manage emergency expenses?

-Unexpected costs like medical emergencies or urgent travel may arise.
-Keeping an emergency fund of AUD 300–500 (INR 16,500–27,500) is recommended.
-This provides financial security without affecting regular living budgets.
+Unexpected events like medical care or urgent travel can disrupt the cost of living in Australia for Indian students.
+Keeping an emergency fund of AUD 300–500 (INR 16,500–27,500) ensures financial safety without affecting regular budgets.

 Do grocery choices impact monthly costs greatly?